-We are pleased to announce that George Haig is the recipient of the 2016 MLAG Recording Endowment.
-Look for a new CD by George to be released at the 2017 Gathering.
-George joins previous winners Doug Pratt, Judy Dugas, Michael Poole, Doug Stuart, and Cory Goodrich.
-The Endowment Committee is now accepting applications for the 2017 award.
-The deadline for consideration in 2017 is June 1st, 2017.
+We are pleased to announce that Jody Kruskal is the recipient of the 2017 MLAG Recording Endowment.
+Look for a new CD by Jody to be released at the 2018 Gathering.
+George joins previous winners Doug Pratt, Judy Dugas, Michael Poole, Doug Stuart, Cory Goodrich, and George Haig.
+The Endowment Committee is now accepting applications for the 2018 award.
+The deadline for consideration in 2018 is June 1st, 2018.
 Send your completed application to: Tom Fladmark, 1141 Saw Mill Rd, Sunbury, PA 17801.

 The Cohen/Grappel Recording Endowment, generously provided by Lynda Cohen and Robert Grappel and administered by MLAG, provides a yearly grant of up to $5,000.00 for recording autoharp music and issuing a CD by qualified players who are new to recording.
 If you have been intimidated by the cost and complexity of recording, here is your chance!
 Please read the Endowment Rules and Guidelines to see if you qualify and then fill out the Application Form.

 WE WANT TO HEAR YOUR AUTOHARP MUSIC!
 Good luck.